avinashpanchal123/porterClone_Backend/README.md

 # porterClone_Backend
-Buiding the clone of porter.in using ejs CSS,Javascript, express js, node js and mongoo db.
+Buiding the Backend of porter.in using ejs CSS,Javascript, express js, node js and mongoo db.
 Major pages include home page, packers and movers page , For Enterprice page , Driver Partners page

 ## How to run the website?